Norway

 Bulgarian identity documents

-The Bulgarian Embassy in Norway accepts applications for passports, identity cards and temporary passports, as it has the equipment necessary for the collection of biometric data (fingerprints and iris photography).
+The Embassy in Norway accepts applications for passports, identity cards and Emergency Travel Documents, as it has biometric capture equipment (fingerprints and iris photo).